Emergency Plumbers in Dallas & Plano

 In the event that you don’t have a curb key, ask one of your neighbors.
 Chances are they have one in the garage in case of emergencies.

 If you think that the faucet has broken and won’t shut off, you should be able to shut off the water supply via one of the shut-off valves located under the sink.
-That will prevent further water loss and potential damage.
+That will prevent further water loss and damage.
 There will be two shut-off valves under the sink.
 One for hot, and the other for cold water supply lines.
 Turn them both off and wait for us to arrive to fix the issue.

-Overflowing or Running Toilets
+Stopping Overflowing or Running Toilets

 If your toilet is constantly running or has started to overflow, there are some things you can check.
 However, in the event you’re not sure what to do, there will be a cold water shut-off valve on the wall behind the toilet.
 Turn it clockwise until the water stops running in the toilet.
+After the water has stopped, call a professional plumber!

 In rare situations, the water inlet valve breaks down and can stay open, filling up the dishwasher tub nonstop.
 Find the shut-off valve that controls the water supply into the dishwasher.
 It may be a cold or hot water supply line depending on the type of dishwasher.

 Staggs Plumbing is guaranteed to provide you with the most efficient and reasonably priced plumbing solutions for any predicament.
-Available six days a week, we are acutely aware of your distress during emergencies, and therefore do our very best to promptly arrive at your house or place of business during normal business hours.
+Available six days a week, we are acutely aware of your distress during emergencies, and therefore do our very best to arrive promptly at your house or place of business during normal business hours.

 Over 30 Years of Service